UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Setup.md

 > :notebook: TAG: jetson_35.1, the public release DOES NOT HAVE RT KERNEL, SAD!!
 >
 > - So you have to compile from source:
+>
+> :warning: The procedure has been verified, but we will revert back to non-RT (Dec.
+09), and wait for the official release of the RT kernel header version.
+(Since some packages that require header files would have to be explicitly compiled with locally built kernel.)
+>
+>  :warning: The display may not work after RT kernel, so we are reverting back to non-RT, as we need a display driver to use a certain library.
+>
+> [2022 Dec.
+09, reflashing jetson back to default non-RT]

 ### 2.1.1 Build custom kernel from source: